 Back issues can arise from many different things.
 From injury to disease, our back can seem fragile at time.
 So, what can cause lower back spasms?

 First, injury is one of the most common causes of back spasms.
 Any kind of impact on your spinal cord can leave devastating effects.
 Some back spasms are not serious enough to require a doctor’s examination, however, most do.
 This is especially true for injury.
-Check out reviews: Best Massager for Lower and Upper Back.
+Check out our reviews: best back massager.
 How Can Poor Posture Result in Back Pain?

 Another cause of back spasms is improper or uncomfortable sitting, laying, or standing.
 This type of spasm is not as serious as those caused by injury or disease.
 If you are having back spasms and can’t move, you likely will not be suffering from a minor back spasm like this.